Translate

 Ending Hunger for Older Adults

 New Hampshire currently sees low participation of older adults in the Supplemental Nutrition Assistance Program (SNAP), a program to help low-income individuals access food and better nutrition.
 Many low-income older adults eligible for SNAP benefits are not accessing the program because of the complex application process.
 To help address this problem, SB 499 would make it easier for adults 60 years or older and people with disabilities to enroll and stay enrolled in SNAP through the use of the federal Elderly Simplified Application Project (ESAP).
 New Futures worked in partnership with NH Hunger Solutions to support this bill, which also provides funding for Summer EBT, a federal program that feeds kids during the summer.
 The bill was amended multiple times in both the Senate and the House, but ultimately passed a Committee of Conference and both chambers in a final vote.
-The bill is now headed to the Governor’s desk.
+Governor Sununu signed SB 499 into law on August 2.

 back to top